wilfredgithuka/linux-journey/README.md

 sudo systemctl start NetworkManager.service

+## Chromium
+Chromium is an open-source graphical web browser from "The Chromium Project", based on the Blink rendering engine.

+### Installation

+sudo pacman -S chromium

+### Notes

+Its 55MB and takes 208MB when installed

 ## Bible Time

 BibleTime is a completely free Bible study program, built for Linux, Windows, FreeBSD and Mac OS X.